gracicomc/Renpass.uol-projeto-final/README.md

     For use all endpoints its necessary to create a person and then authenticate it on Authenticate POST endpoint.
 Use the generated token in Headers and add "Bearer" before paste the token.

+### 📋 Swagger Documentation

+    You can access the Swagger Doc by using the route http://localhost:3000/api/v1/api-docs/ before initialize the server

 <h1 align> 📁 Car Endpoints: </h1>

 <details open>